Formal Ball

 Social Dance Etiquette

-• You’re not required to dance the style displayed on the screen, or even to dance at all!
-All ages and skill levels are welcome if you’d like to try social partner dancing but please don’t feel obligated.
-You can also attend for the ambiance or the fun of dressing up.
+• All ages and skill levels are welcome if you'd like to try social partner dancing but please don't feel obligated to dance.
+You can also attend of rthe ambiance or the fun of dressing up!

 • You’re not required to bring your own partner.
 Anyone may ask anyone to dance.
 Your dance partner does not have to be a romantic partner.
 We’re here to have fun and dance as a community!

 • Please follow the Dance Floor Etiquette image below.
-Line of dance means the leader is facing and traveling counter-clockwise on the floor.
+Line of dance means the Leader is facing and traveling counter-clockwise on the floor.
 Some songs might have two or more dances that can be done simultaneously.
 Pay attention to where spot dances vs. traveling dances are taking place.
-The screen will provide guidance as to what dance(s) you might want to dance to each song.

 • New dancers should stick toward the inside, as more experienced dancers are more likely to use the outside of the floor.